mattrondel/D415/OpenStack.md

 Synchronizes and maintains VM images across the compute cluster.
 Virtual machine image management THINK: Virtual Machine Images at a Glance

 ### Keystone
- authetication for accessing all of openStacks services
+ Authentication for accessing all of openStacks services

 ### Cinder
  is used for block storage as volumes for VMs

 ### Swift
- Object Storage used to store large amounts of statuc data in a cluster.
-Improve effiececy and scalability of user storage and unstructed data THINK SWIFT STROAGE
+ Object Storage used to store large amounts of static data in a cluster.
+Improve efficacy and scalability of user storage and unstructured data THINK SWIFT STROAGE

 ### Neutron
- networking allows comute and and storage nodes to communicate with each other THNK: NEutron Star Networking
+ Networking allows compute and storage nodes to communicate with each other THNK: Neutron Star Networking

 ## Management Modules

 ### Horizon
-A GUI dashboard and is widely deployed management mobule - keyword DASHBOARD
+A GUI dashboard and is widely deployed management module - keyword DASHBOARD

 ### Heat
-helps expediate orchestration of applications across muliple compute instances by using templates similar to CloudFormation
+Helps expedite orchestration of applications across multiple compute instances by using templates similar to CloudFormation

-### Celiometer monitors the NFVI and helps identify bottlenecks and resource optimization opportunites
+### Celiometer monitors the NFVI and helps identify bottlenecks and resource optimization opportunities

 ### Ironic
-Provisioning tool for baremetal installs The Ironic module is forked from the Nova baremetal driver
+Provisioning tool for bare metal installs The Ironic module is forked from the Nova bare metal driver

 ### Congress
 A policy management framework for the openstack environment

-## Securtity Modules
+## Security Modules

 ### Barbican